2XV Headline at The Paddock!

 • Watch the full 1XV match highlights - proudly sponsored by Warners Solicitors, and the post match interview with Sam Begbie and Matthew Engelbrecht below

-• Man of Match: Matt McRae
+• Player of the Match: Matt McRae

 Next Week’s Fixtures: